frozein/QuickMath/README.md

 A single header, cross-platform, simple math library in under 1700 LOC.
 Contains common matrix, vector, and quaternion related functions used for graphics/games programming.

+Documentation can be found at the top of the file.

 ### Features
 - Vector, matrix, and quaternion arithmetic functions
 - Transformation/projection/view matrix functions